 September 15-22, 2009

 Catastrophic flooding impacted the Atlanta metropolitan area September 15-22, 2009, as a result of multiple days of prolonged rainfall.
-A combination of ample moisture from both the Atlantic Ocean and the Gulf of Mexico and topography enhancement produced heavy rains that fell faster than local watersheds could handle.
+A combination of ample moisture from both the Atlantic Ocean and the Gulf of America and topography enhancement produced heavy rains that fell faster than local watersheds could handle.
 At the height of the event, September 20-21, an estimated 10 to 20 inches of rain occurred in less than 24 hours.
 Historic flash flooding resulted, with flooded river basins remaining swollen for weeks.
 Numerous flood records were set, with some locations observing conditions exceeding the 0.2% chance of occurrence in a given year.

 The maximum 24-hour rainfall total for September 20-21, 2009, was 21.03 inches, observed at the Douglas County Water and Sewer Authority.
 The chance of any location in the Atlanta area receiving this amount of rainfall in any given 24-hour period is less than 0.01% annually.